• Skip to primary navigation

 7. When it is ready to serve, pour the sauce over and sprinkle 1 tablespoon of fried shallots.

-Enjoy this simple and tasty gai lan or Chinese broccoli recipe!
-Also, check out these Chinese bacon cabbage stir fry, eggplants and pork stir fry, beef and broccoli, bitter melon with beef, and braised Chinese mushroom recipes.
+Enjoy this simple and tasty gai lan or Chinese broccoli with oyster sauce recipe!
+Also, check out these Chinese bacon cabbage stir fry, eggplants and pork stir fry, beef and broccoli, bitter melon with beef, salt & pepper squid and braised Chinese mushroom recipes.

 You May Also Like These Recipes: